Azerbaijan International

 Azerbaijan International is a magazine that discusses issues related to Azerbaijanis around the world.
 It was established in 1993 shortly after the dissolution of the Soviet Union when Azerbaijan gained its independence.
 Since then, it has been published quarterly in English with occasional articles in the Azerbaijani language in Latin and Arabic scripts.
 The magazine has offices in Los Angeles and Baku.

 Each issue includes about 100-colored pages and relates to a specific theme.
 Past themes have included art, music, literature, folklore, architecture, archeology, health, the environment, international relations, business, trends, and transitions.
 Its target audience is international readers in the business, diplomatic, and academic communities.
+The magazine is funded via advertisements from major companies which do business in Azerbaijan.

 Special editions

 Several editions have been particularly noteworthy in the history of the magazine.
 These include research about the discovery and decipherment of the Caucasian Albanian (Old Udi alphabet) in Mount Sinai, Egypt, by Dr. Zaza Aleksidze, Folklore of the Sufi Hamid Cemetery, and the relationship of Maiden Tower to the Winter Solstice.
 Also the 2006 Tangaroa Pacific Voyage: "Testing Thor Heyerdahl's Theories about Kon-Tiki 60 Years Later."

 Six issues were dedicated to Azerbaijani literature; specifically, the Spring issues of 1996, 1999, 2004, 2005, and 2011, and 2013.
-The Literature of Stalinist repressions in Azerbaijan had never been published in English before and is even difficult to find in the Azerbaijani language.
+The literature of Stalinist repressions in Azerbaijan had never been published in English before and is even difficult to find in the Azerbaijani language.

+The Winter 1994 edition featured artwork by Azerbaijani painter Gayyur Yunus on the back cover.